milesepstein13/severe-thunderstorm-analysis/readme.md

      * `REGION_M`: As above, but where total PPH is the max of each hazard-specific PPH (i.e. assuming dependence)
      * `LAT_NUM`: the latitude at which total PPH (assuming dependence) is maximized
      * `LON_NUM`: the longitude at which total PPH (assuming dependence) is maximized
-     * `PPH_NUM`: The maximum PPH (assuming independence) at any one grid cell for the date
+     * `PPH_NUM`: The maximum any-hazard PPH at any one grid cell for the date
-     * `PPH_CAT`: The categorical risk associated with the maximum PPH (assuming independence) at any one grid cell for the date (e.g. HIGH = 60)
+     * `PPH_CAT`: The categorical risk associated with the maximum any-hazard PPH at any one grid cell for the date (e.g. HIGH = 60)
-     * `PPH_D_NUM`: The maximum PPH (assuming dependence) at any one grid cell for the date
+     * `PPH_D_NUM`: The maximum PPH (for any specific hazard; thus assuming hazard locations are completely dependent on each other) at any one grid cell for the date
      * `PPH_D_CAT`: The categorical risk associated with the maximum PPH (assuming dependence) at any one grid cell for the date (e.g. HIGH = 60)
+     * `PPH_I_NUM`: The maximum PPH (calculated assuming independence of hazards; i.e. the probability of *no* hazard is the product of probabilities of not having each hazard individually) at any one grid cell for the date
+     * `PPH_I_CAT`: The categorical risk associated with the maximum PPH (assuming independence) at any one grid cell for the date (e.g. HIGH = 60)
      * `NUM_REPORTS_NUM`: The total number of severe storm reports on the date
      * `TOR_REPORTS_NUM`: The total number of tornado reports on the date
      * `WIND_REPORTS_NUM`: The total number of severe (>= 50 kt) thunderstorm wind reports on the date
      * `HAIL_REPORTS_NUM`: The toal number of severe (>= 1 in) hail reports on the date
      * `MAX_TORNADO_RATING`: The highset (E)F rating of a tornado on the date
-     * `MAX_WIND_SPEED_NUM`: The highest severe thunderstorrm wind speed recorded on the date
+     * `MAX_WIND_SPEED_NUM`: The highest severe thunderstorm wind speed recorded on the date
      * `MAX_WIND_SPEED_CAT`: One of `'sig_severe'`, `'severe'`, or `'NONE'`; the severity of the strongest thunderstorrm wind speed recorded on the date
      * `MAX_HAIL_SIZE_NUM`: The largest hail size recorded on the date
      * `MAX_HAIL_SIZE_CAT`: One of `'sig_severe'`, `'severe'`, or `'NONE'`; the severity of the largest hail size recorded on the date
-     * Accuracy of outlook.
+     * There are many ways to quantify the accuracy of outlook.
 Verification of forecasts of this type are challenging, but possible metrics are SAL, Brier score, Wavelet analysis.
-To do so, gridded outlook and report datasets from step 3 are opened and used, and a variety of verification metrics have been created.
+To do so, gridded outlook, report, contingency, and displacement datasets from steps 4-6 are opened and used, and a variety of verification metrics have been created.

        * Direct metrics:
          * `BS_NUM`: the brier score for all grid points on date between the outlook probability of seeing a storm report within 25 miles of a point and whether that actually occurred.